 The Verizon 2020 Data Breach Investigations Report shows financial gain is the biggest motivator for cyberattacks, accounting for 86% of the 32,002 security incidents analyzed for this year’s report, up from 71% in 2019.
-55% of the financially motivated attacks were conducted by cybercriminal organizations.
+55% of the financially motivated attacks were conducted by cybercriminal organizations with healthcare records being a preferred target (resulting in HIPAA compliance breaches).

 The majority of data breaches involve the theft of credentials, which has meant malware is being used much less than in previous years.
 Cybercriminals are choosing the easiest way to attack organizations and credential theft is easier and more cost effective than malware.